balakreshnan/synapseAnalytics/DataGovernance/datagovernance.md

 - Legal review board
 - Compliance review dashboard and details.
 - Every Application data owner to make sure Governance is followed
+- Identify sensitivity or PII or secured data
+- Ability to track and trace sensitivity and PII data

+## Centralized Data Governance

+- This is something debatable but high level governance guidance can be provided
+- Team to validate and enforce governance
+- Takes a lot of time
+- Data governance process to onboard, approve and provide governance to application
+- Tools and technology that are required centrally to manage governance
+- Enterprise specific can be done easily
+- Commercial or customer facing will be challenging - Revenue generator.
+- Hard to manage country or state or region specific laws and regulation
+- Privacy and security enforcement

+## Dsitributed Data Governance

+- Distributed is more on the individual application level.
+- Mostly commercial or customer facing apps
+- Revenue generator
+- Don't have most control
+- Provide options to Govern
+- Enforcement is client or customer based
+- Easy to manage country, state, or region specific laws and regulation
+- Privacy and security enforcement